X1 Control Panel Expert Mode Overview

 Threshold/Toggle

-The first type are activated, and deactivated at a set angle of tilt in a particular direction.
+The first type is activated and deactivated at a set angle of tilt in a particular direction.

 If you click one of these (e.g. "Tilt Left 1.2°), you will be presented with two values to customize.